mikitaaB/currency-converter/README.md

 # currency-converter

-The application allows to convert crypto currency rates.
+The application allows to convert cryptocurrency rates.
+Uses Bitfinex Websocket API to fetch actual rates.

 ### How to setup